"We have two ears and one mouth so that we can listen twice as much as we speak." - Epictetus

 5. They crave constant validation, admiration and respect from the world.

 Keeping these symptoms in mind, it's no wonder that the conversational narcissist loves drilling you with every detail of their lives ad infinitum.
-They truly believe that they're that special, interesting and important.
-It's part of their personality disorder.

 Which Kind Of Conversational Narcissist Do You Know?